← Portfolio

 6. Write survivors to Google Calendar with score, reason, emoji, and source links

-Why a local 3B model
+Why a 3B model on my laptop

-The source is on GitHub.
+Source on GitHub.

 Google Calendar populated with FOMO-scored events Event detail showing FOMO score and reason Movie event with cinema passthrough scoring